Painting with Light to Capture Decisive Moments

 I had plenty of ideas in my mind that I wanted to execute.
 I called my friend Ali AlKhayat and explained the concepts to him, and he agreed to be my model for the day.

-For these headshots, I usually use two Nikon SB-5000 Speedlights.
-The first Speedlight is attached to an octabox as a key light, and I attached the second Speedlight to a softbox as a rim light.
-I usually set up the rim light to be of minimal power enough to light the unlit side to add depth and dimension to the image.
-Subtlety is essential for my style of photography.
-However, in the first image below, I set up the rim light to be as powerful as the key light, if not even more.
-The rim light is so highlighted, reminding me of old Hollywood images.
-The image looked awesome.
-For the following two images, I reduced the power of the rim light to my usual taste of cinematic headshots.
+For these headshots, I typically use two Nikon SB-5000 Speedlights.
+The first Speedlight is attached to an octabox and serves as the key light, while the second Speedlight is connected to a softbox that acts as a rim light.
+I usually set the rim light to a minimal power level, just enough to illuminate the darker side and add depth and dimension to the image.
+Subtlety is essential to my photography style.

 The Gear I Used